Dear Business Owner,

 Each one is right… about their part.

-What almost no one shows you is how these pieces collide.
+What almost no one shows you is how these pieces interact.

 So most owners do what feels reasonable.